Market Update: Why Premiums and Nonrenewals are Rising

 Why is the market in this current state?

 At the same time, major cities nationwide are also struggling with the effects of an increasingly crumbling infrastructure.
 Aging pipes in urban buildings have led to more costly water damage claims.
-For example, one of our carriers have paid nearly double this decade in water losses, and the number one reason is plumbing failures.
+For example, one of our carriers has paid nearly double this decade in water losses, and the number one reason is plumbing failures.

 Ok, so how will this affect my premiums?